wangxiao5791509/EVclouds_Classification_WACV2019/README.md

 This tensorflow code is modified from: [[qwang014/EVclouds_gesture_recognition](https://github.com/qwang014/EVclouds_gesture_recognition)], which is the code of [[Space-time event clouds for gesture recognition: From RGB cameras to event cameras
 ](https://cse.buffalo.edu/~jsyuan/papers/2019/WACV_2019_Qinyi.pdf)], Wang Q, Zhang Y, Yuan J, et al. 2019 IEEE Winter Conference on Applications of Computer Vision (WACV).
 IEEE, 2019: 1826-1835.

 As the original code does not provide detailed document.
 Here, I try to give a more detailed introduction.
 But current code can only achieve 20% accuracy on the Gesture Recognition dataset (IBM).
-There, still debugging ...
+Therefore, still debugging ...

 ## Environment